Know Your Rights: “What About My Miranda Rights?”

 Miranda Warnings can be confusing

-As another confusing point, a person must EXPRESSLY invoke these rights.
-That means if they want to invoke the right to remain silent, they must specifically say “I am going to remain silent” to the officer.
+As another confusing point, you must EXPRESSLY invoke these rights.
+That means if you want to invoke the right to remain silent, you must specifically say “I am going to remain silent” to the officer.
 In some cases, simply remaining silent can be enough.
 But, courts state that simply remaining silent is “ambiguous” and sometimes allow admission of statements made before invoking or waiving the right.

 Miranda Warnings and Probation